Qwellstra/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to move file from one directory to another
 A script to delete a file
 A script to delete a directory
+A script that changes the current working directory to the previous one